How To Look At A House

 Saturday, August 25, 2018

-The expected lifespan of a metal roof is 30 to 45 years in Florida, with an average of 40 years.
+The expected lifespan of a metal roof is 30 to 50 years in Florida, with an average of 40 years.
 Although sometimes called a “tin roof,” the most common metal roof material we see in this area is galvalume, which is a steel sheet with an electrolytically-applied coating of a combination of zinc and aluminum to extend the lifespan.
 It is manufactured in many different profiles, including corrugated, standing seam, 5V-crimp, and PBR, to name just a few; and can have a clear or painted finish.
 Galvanized steel metal roofing, which is an older type no longer used for residential roof, has a shorter lifespan.

 The average lifespan estimate is based standard metal, which is 26-gauge, and “average” conditions.
 Many factors contribute to a longer or shorter life of the roof; so a particular metal roof’s life can vary—sometimes significantly—from the average.